 Quickly read, display and playback complex 3D scenes in Maya® VP2 from Alembic and USD on-disk packed geometry.
-Assemble very large scenes and dress complex sets with layering workflows, copy-instancing & affine transformations.
-Assign and override materials, attributes, transforms hierarchically with rule-based assignment for swift look development.
+Assemble very large scenes with copy-instancing & affine transformations.
+Layout complex sets assigning & override materials, attributes and transforms in a multitude of ways: hierarchically, with rule-based assignment, and with layering operations.
+This allows for swift look development while keeping Maya lightweight.

 Procedural, deferred, geometry generation directly streamed to the Arnold and 3Delight NSI off-line renderers with support for linear motion blur, topology-varying velocity blur, and full 3D multi-sample deformation motion blur.

 In addition, leveraging from open source standards, Multiverse empowers inter operations between Autodesk® Maya® and DCC applications, in particular with SideFX® Houdini.

-Multiverse is being used on a growing number of high-profile Hollywood feature film productions and Netflix Original Series:
+Multiverse is being used on a growing number of high-profile Hollywood feature film productions and Netflix Original TV Series:

 Multiverse allows to quickly read, draw and playback in the Maya® VP2 a wide range of on-disk packed geometries: polygon meshes, subdivision surfaces (optionally with subd creases), points/particles and curves (fur/hair).
 These are stored in either "single-file" and "file-per-frame" sequences of Alembic and USD files.
 Data is interpolated between frames both in the VP2 and in the supported renderers, with re-timing and looping controls.
-The user can also strategically hot-swap viewport drawing modes to scale scene complexity beyond physical memory limits: this keeps Maya® scenes light-weight, faster to open and render.
+The user can also strategically "hot-swap" various viewport drawing modes to scale scene complexity beyond physical memory limits: this keeps Maya® scenes light-weight, faster to open & render.

 Inter-operate mesh, curve and point data between Houdini and Maya®, bi-directionally.
 Modeling & animation data can be efficiently written from Maya® and read in Houdini.
 Fractures, liquid and particle simulations can be written out from Houdini as single-file or file-per-frame and then brought into Maya® for look-development, lighting and rendering with topology-varying velocity motion blur in both 3Delight NSI and Arnold.